 You do not need an insurance card or social security number to get a COVID-19 vaccine.
 But you may need an ID, depending on where you go.

-Because Temple is a medical provider, our vaccine clinics require some form of identification with your name and preferably with your date of birth.
+Vaccine clinics may require some form of identification with your name and preferably with your date of birth.
 Examples of identification we accept include:

 - Driver's license